Swiftgram/TDLibFramework/README.md

 ## M1 Support
+> There is PR in [tdlib repo](https://github.com/tdlib/td/pull/1620) to support Apple Silicon.

 Apple Silicon is not supported due to lack of Python 2 support in [Python-Apple-Support](https://github.com/beeware/Python-Apple-support) (thus [TDLib](https://github.com/tdlib/td)) can't be compiled natively on arm64 Macs.

 If you want to build on M1, please run Xcode under Apple Rosetta 2